Dragontailonfire/automation-test-spa/README.md

 4. Open the app at the address printed by Vite (usually http://localhost:5173).

-Notes about the Config page

-- The Config page has a Back button (← Back) that will attempt to navigate back in history or return to `/` if history is empty.
-When you save overrides, the app will apply them immediately via localStorage.
+Configuration

-- Configuration in production is handled via environment variables (set in Vercel or your host).
+- All configuration is handled via environment variables (set in Vercel or your host).
 The app uses the following env vars with sensible defaults:

 ```
 VERTICAL_LIST_TOTAL=10000